AzineZ/Phi-Nguyen-Projects/README.md

 # Phi-Nguyen-Projects
-This is a collection of all my projects.
+This is a collection of my projects.